Overcoming Noise in Entanglement Distribution: Discussion

-The way we added external noise, by fixing a constant luminosity light source close to our detectors, should be a fairly realistic model of noise that captures the decreased signal-to-noise ratio in long-distance quantum communication, as the dark counts will start dominating the distance-attenuated single-photon pairs.
-For Pathway I, our experimental results indicate an increase of the maximal entanglement-distribution distance in fiber from \unit[410]{km} (\unit[82]{dB}) for $d=10$ to \unit[510]{km} (\unit[102]{dB}) for $d=80$.
+Our method of adding external noise, namely by fixing a constant luminosity light source close to our detectors, is a fairly realistic model of noise that captures the decreased signal-to-noise ratio in long-distance quantum communication, where detector dark counts start dominating the distance-attenuated single-photon pairs.
 On the other hand, our experiments also simulate daylight conditions for free-space quantum communication \cite{Peloso2009, Liao2017}, where background photons will trigger accidentals in the very same way as our artificial lamps do.
+In both of these scenarios, the most detrimental noise in the quantum channel is white, which motivated us to employ noise sources of this characteristic in our experiments.

 The most remarkable outcome of this study is the fact that we demonstrate the possibility to certify entanglement that was otherwise obscured.
 In other words, entanglement really was able to overcome physical noise in the implementation and reveal itself by going to higher dimensional encodings.
-We also would like to note that this is not only a proof-of-principle implementation, but directly ready to be taken for long distance or free-space quantum communication.
-For the energy-time setup this is directly true and for the OAM setup one would only need to slightly modify the measurement setup to include a multi-outcome measurement, such as a spatial mode sorter \cite{Mirhosseini:2013em}.
-With the current single-outcome measurements, every element/dimension we add will experience the same environmental noise (since it directly couples to the SMF), thus unfavorably influencing the competition between noise and entanglement, with the total noise fraction increasing at the same rate as the additional noise robustness.
-The noise fraction we measured nonetheless proves that, if one had a measurement technique, where the noise distributes over multiple channels, we would have a tremendously increased resistance to physical noise outside of laboratory settings.
+We would like to note that this is not only a proof-of-principle implementation, but it is ready to be also directly adopted for long distance or free-space quantum communication \cite{Steinlechner:2017,Krenn:2016fk}.
+At least for the energy-time experiment we could use the exact same setup, whereas for the OAM experiment we would require a multi-outcome measurement, such as the recently developed spatial mode sorter \cite{Mirhosseini:2013em}.
+With the current single-outcome measurements, every element/dimension we add will experience the same environmental noise [since it directly couples to the single-mode fiber (SMF)], thus unfavourably influencing the competition between noise and entanglement, with the total noise fraction increasing at the same rate as the additional noise robustness.
+The noise fraction we measured nonetheless proves that, if one had a measurement technique where the noise distributes over multiple channels, we would have a tremendously increased resistance to physical noise outside of laboratory settings.